alfredgamulo/alfredgamulo.github.io/about/index.md

 # About me

 Hey, I'm Alfred.
 My job is to write software and occasionally I'll post stuff here about what I'm dealing with and quick fixes.
 I try to use this blog as a tool for me to keep track of the lessons I've learned and if you get something out of it then that's great.
+Perhaps one day this blog will be referenced by one of the nerds over at Stack Overflow.

 ### PGP Key
 ~~~~